MartinBanas47/INF226-Assignment-2/README.md

 ## Threat model – who might attack the application?
 What can an attacker do?
 What damage could be done (in terms of confidentiality, integrity, availability)?
 Are there limits to what an attacker can do?
 Are there limits to what we can sensibly protect against?

 ### Who might attack the application?
-* Person who wants to get information from messages inside of the application
+* Person who wants to get information from messages inside the application
 * Person who wants to send false information to other user
 * Person who wants to benefit from application not working
 * Person who wants to get personal information about users
 * Person who would get any type of profit from the attack

 ### What can an attacker do?
-* He can gain access to other users accounts and/or messeges
+* He can gain access to other users accounts and/or messages
-* He can send messeges as if they were from someone else
+* He can send messages as if they were from someone else
 * He can shut down the app
 * He can gain access to personal information about users